This is some text inside of a div block.

 Let’s say you get an email from a recruiter one day saying they’d like to schedule an interview - great!
 But which job was this for, when did you apply, and what did you research about the company already?
 Starting a spreadsheet to track this info helps you know when to follow up and keeps all your notes about roles in one place.

 By the way - spreadsheets and Google sheets aren’t the only tools you can use to track searches.
-At RFS, we’re big fans of Airtable, Coda, and Notion to manage submissions and track processes too.
+At Recruiting from Scratch, we’re big fans of Airtable, Coda, and Notion to manage submissions and track processes too.

 Plan for pivots.

 Experiment with new techniques as part of your job search strategy.
 Perhaps you start your search with one version of your resume, or one script for messaging hiring managers - but switch to a new resume or talking points after a couple weeks.
-Or returning to our previous example - maybe you start applying to roles at larger, public data analytics companies, but switch to startups or other companies that are growing at a quicker pace to find more success.
+For example, you might start applying to roles at larger, public data analytics companies, but switch to startups (seed through Series C) where hiring often moves at a quicker pace.
+We've observed this firsthand; the average time to fill for technical roles we place, particularly at the 549+ startups we work with, is 29 days.

 Remember to keep track of your resumes, talking points, and bios on your spreadsheet!